beaubus/simple-tags-for-vue/README.md

 <br>
 <br>

-Attach or detach tags with suggestions.
-Styled with [tailwindcss](https://tailwindcss.com/) by default.
+A package that allows you to attach or detach tags with ease, following provided suggestions.
+The tags are styled by default using [Tailwind CSS](https://tailwindcss.com/)

 ![](demo.gif)